seanthegeek/domainaware/README.md

 A [dnstwist](https://github.com/elceef/dnstwist) and/or [URLCrazy](http://www.morningstarsecurity.com/research/urlcrazy)
 wrapper for emailing security staff when possible typo sqatting/spear phishing domains have been registered

+## How it works

+dnstwist and URLCrazy are domain name fuzzers.
+They generate lookalike and typo domains for a given domain, and then look for A(AAA) and MX records for those domains to see if they are live.
+DomainAware keeps track of the results of these scripts, so that new domains can be quickly identified.

 ## Dependencies

 - Python 3